- New project added to Portfolio: Dreaming Magritte.

 - Sejkko’s work has been recently featured in a major Italian newspaper.
 See more in the press section.

 - The reproductions of artworks in the Debut collection have ended.
-Use the contact form for information on last available set.
+Use the contact form for information on last available set of fine-art prints.

 For the Debut series Sejkko used two froms of printing media.
 The first is the classical, museum-quality, fine art cotton paper.
 The chosen paper brand is Hahnemühle, a company funded in 1584 that has worked continuously in the production of the best fine art papers available.
 The look of sejkko prints in Hahnemühle paper is velvety, with saturated and vibrant warm tones, particularly yellows and reds, with very pastel almost muted blues and pinks.